-When Jesus was around 30 years old, he left his family and travelled to Judea, where a prophet, John, known as John the Baptist, predicted the coming “Day of the Lord” and baptized people who embraced his message of repentance.
-John also baptized Jesus inside the Jordan River.
+When Jesus was around 30 years old, he left his family and traveled to Judea, where a prophet, John, known as John the Baptist, predicted the coming “Day of the Lord” and baptized people who embraced his message of repentance.
+John also baptized Jesus in the Jordan River.
 He promptly returned to Galilee to begin his nomadic ministry.

 He announced the emergence of God’s reign—decisive God’s involvement in human records to store all humans—and pleaded with humans to repentance to simply accept God’s gracious invitation.
 It became a liberating message that pressed the revelation of God’s kindness in a manner distinct from John’s furious preaching.
 Jesus announced the remission of sins and cured many sick people.
 God’s grace truly transformed into turning into the seeing of their midst.

-According to Mark, Jesus stated on one occasion that his legitimate circle of relatives comprised of people like his disciples, men, and women who have been fulfilling God’s will—who established his message that the father wishes to keep us (Mark 3:34-35).
+According to Mark, Jesus stated on one occasion that his legitimate circle of relatives comprised of people like his disciples, men, and women who have been fulfilling God’s will—who established his message that the Father wishes to keep us (Mark 3:34; Mark 3:35).
 Jude had progressed from being a fleshly relative of Jesus to bringing his spiritual sibling.

 The Ministry of God’s Grace

-One day, Jesus gathered the Twelve Apostles and sent them out into the arena to announce the presence of God’s land and to make that kingdom visible by healing the sick (Mark 6:7, Matt.
-10:6-8).
+One day, Jesus gathered the Twelve Apostles and sent them out into the arena to announce the presence of God’s land and to make that kingdom visible by healing the sick (Mark 6:7, Mattew 10:6; Matthew 10:7; Matthew 10:8).
 They moved forward by way of.
 We don’t know who Jude became during his first ministry.

 They specifically directed their message to the location of Israel’s strayed sheep.
 Of course, they mentioned Jesus.
-Their experience should have been comparable to that of the 70 disciples; Luke alone provides an account (Luke 10:17-20).
+Their experience should have been comparable to that of the 70 disciples; Luke alone provides an account (Luke 10:17; Luke 10:18; Luke 10:19; Luke 10:20).
 They returned from their mission exhausted but also ecstatic; they’d seen that the devils had bowed to them and that the sick had been cured when they called Jesus’ name.